juniorcl/juniorcl/README.md

 * ### [Bookclub Data Storing](https://github.com/juniorcl/bookclub-data-storing)

-    **Project still under development**.
-Data engineering project to collect, process and storage from the website Bookclub.
+    The Bookclub doesn't collect the data from its website, however they are updated with each purchase, sale or exchange that takes place on the website.
+For this purpose, this project aims to collect, transforma and load (ETL) data from the website [books.toscrape](https://books.toscrape.com/) for a SQLite database.
+The ETL is schenduled using Airflow using a Docker.

 ## Blog Posts